Vitale-Theme/.github/profile/README.md

 &nbsp;

 <p align="center">
-  Vitale started as my personal loved theme and hopefully will be loved by many more.
+  Vitaale started as my personal loved theme and hopefully will be loved by many more.
 </p>

 &nbsp;